 You can access the configuration and state of layers with the bitbake-layers command.
 This command can also be used to retrieve useful information about available recipes.
 Try the following commands:

 '''

-bitbake-layers show-layers

-bitbake-layers show-recipes 'linux-'
+bitbake-layers show-recipes 'linux-' bitbake-layers show-overlayed bitbake-layers create-layer

-bitbake-layers show-overlayed

-bitbake-layers create-layer

 '''

 Create a new layer